-The Program will recommend failure in a course when a student is unable to meet the accepted standard in that course.
+The Program will recommend failure in a course when a learner is unable to meet the accepted standard in that course.
 Failure in a subject may result, at the discretion of the Program Review Committee, in any one of the following actions:

-- Require the student to complete remedial work (see below) - Grant the student supplemental privileges (see below) - Require the student to repeat the course(s) in which the performance was unsatisfactory - Require the student to withdraw from the Program - Dismissal from the Program - Require the student to take a leave of absence from the Program for a given period of time not exceeding one year and/or until other conditions imposed by the Board of Examiners have been satisfied.
-Upon satisfying these conditions, the student shall be entitled to registration in the Program at a level specified by the Board of Examiners.
+- Require the learner to complete remedial work (see below) - Grant the learner supplemental privileges (see below) - Require the learner to repeat the course(s) in which the performance was unsatisfactory - Require the learner to withdraw from the Program - Dismissal from the Program - Require the learner to take a leave of absence from the Program for a given period not exceeding one year and/or until other conditions imposed by the Board of Examiners have been satisfied.
+Upon satisfying these conditions, the learner shall be entitled to registration in the Program at a level specified by the Board of Examiners.